spectrocloud/librarium/docs/docs-content/enterprise-version/install-palette/install-on-vmware/airgap-instructions.md

 1. Log in to your vCenter environment.

-2. Create a vSphere folder with the name `spectro-templates` in the Datacenter where you will deploy the air gapped Palette installation.
+2. Create a vSphere VM and Template folder with the name `spectro-templates`.
 Ensure this folder is accessible by the user account you will use to deploy the air gapped Palette installation.

+3. Import the OVA provided by our support team.
+Place the OVA in the `spectro-templates` folder.
+Refer to the [Import Items to a Content Library](https://docs.vmware.com/en/VMware-vSphere/8.0/vsphere-vm-administration/GUID-B413FBAE-8FCB-4598-A3C2-8B6DDA772D5C.html?hWord=N4IghgNiBcIJYFsAOB7ATgFwAQYKbIjDwGcQBfIA) guide for information about importing an OVA in vCenter.

-3. In your OCI registry, create a repository with the name `spectro-packs` and ensure the repository is private.
+4. In your OCI registry, create a repository with the name `spectro-packs` and ensure the repository is private.
 This repository will host the Palette Packs.
 Refer to the [Create Projects](https://goharbor.io/docs/2.0.0/working-with-projects/create-projects/) guide for information about creating a repository in Harbor.
 Refer to the [Create a repository](https://docs.aws.amazon.com/AmazonECR/latest/userguide/repository-create.html) guide for information about creating a repository in AWS ECR.

-4. In your OCI registry, create another repository with the name `spectro-images`. and ensure the repository is public.
+5. In your OCI registry, create another repository with the name `spectro-images`. and ensure the repository is public.
 The repositry will host Palette images.

-5. Authenticate with your OCI registry and aquire credentials to both respositories you created earlier.
+6. Authenticate with your OCI registry and aquire credentials to both respositories you created earlier.
 You will need these credentials when deploying the air gapped Palette installation.

   <Tabs groupId="oci-registry">
   <TabItem label="Harbor" value="harbor">